|User Group FAQ|

 Yes as long as the organisation's legal name does not include Joomla! or Open Source Matters and no confusion is created.

 Can unregistered groups use the name Joomla! or Joomla!
 User Group?

 Can groups or organisations translate the words "user group" in their names?

 Can the Joomla! name be presented in non-Roman characters?

-No, it is a trademark and a brand and may not be changed.
+No, the Joomla name is a trademark and a brand, as such it may not be changed.